Turgis Green: Transportation

 The hamlet is situated on the northern section of the busy A33 road, which splits it north to south.
 It is not served by any public transport.

 History

 The hamlet is named for the Turgis family that owned land locally in the thirteenth century.
-Turgis Green was inclosed in 1866 as a result of the General Inclosure Act, which permitted landlords to enclose open fields and common land and deny local people their historic rights to graze on these area, as well as wood gathering and water rights.
+Turgis Green was inclosed in 1866 as a result of the Inclosure Act 1845 (8 & 9 Vict. c.
+118), which permitted landlords to enclose open fields and common land and deny local people their historic rights to graze on these area, as well as wood gathering and water rights.

 Late in the eighteenth century it was proposed to build a cut (canal branch) from the Basingstoke Canal to Turgis Green but the proposal never came to fruition.

 Sport and leisure

 The hamlet includes a cricket pitch, home of the Stratfield Turgis & Hartley Wespall Cricket Club, and small children's playground.

 Religious Sites

 Turgis Green is served by the church of St. Mary the Blessed Virgin, about a mile from the hamlet and close to the hamlet of Hartley Wespall.